GDRichard/recipe-explorer/README.md

 - [x] add search input with button; should search after hitting 'Search' or enter key
 - [x] add filter combobox
+- [x] display search results
-- [ ] display search results; limit 5 per page, with pagination
+- [ ] limit results to 5 per page with pagination
 - [ ] display recipe name and image
 - [ ] filter by cuisine
 - [ ] clicking on a recipe redirects to the detail page